Skip Navigation LinksResource-Guide-for-Pharmacies-to-Prevent-Delayed-COVID-19-Treatment

 There are several ways patients can be evaluated for COVID-19 treatment.

-• If a pharmacy has any additional methods f or access, those should also be shared with patients.
+• If a pharmacy has any additional methods for access to treatment, those should also be shared with patients.

 • In making a reasonable attempt to clarify any concerns with the provider and/or patient, pharmacists should use clinical judgement and consider the impact of delayed COVID-19 treatment.
 Treatment must be started within 5 days of symptom onset.

-These items are not required to be written on the prescription and patients can self-attest to the symptom onset dates.
+These items are not required to be written on a prescription, and patients can self-attest to the symptom onsent dates.

-• The FDA revised its emergency use authorizations on Paxlovid and Lagevrio on February 1, 2023, to no longer require positive results of direct SARS-CoV-2 viral testing before a provider can prescribe them.
-Additional testing is not required.
+• The FDA revised its emergency use authorizations and FDA approvals on Paxlovid and Lagevrio to no longer require positive results of direct SARS-CoV-2 viral testing before a provider can prescribe them.

-• Paxlovid received full FDA approval on May 25, 2023, for the treatment of mild to moderate COVID-19 in adults who are at risk for progression to severe COVID-19, including hospitalization or death.
-There is no mention of the requirement of a positive test.
+• Paxlovid received full FDA approval for adults, for the treatment of mild to moderate COVID-19 in adults who are at risk for progression to severe COVID-19, including hospitalization or death.
+There is no mention of a requirement for a positive test.

-Additional information for staff and clinicians can be found at COVID-19 Treatment Resources for Healthcare Providers.
+Additional information for staff and clinicians can be found at Clinical Course: Progression, Management, and Treatment.